lwiddershoven/spring-cucumber-demo/README.md

 ## Running

+### The tests
 Just run mvn clean verify on the command line.
+The tests use Testcontainers (e.g. docker) to start their database.

+### The app
+The app is not that interesting, but you can run it after starting `docker-compose up -d` to ensure postgres is available.